techsenger/tabpanepro/README.md

 either within a single TabPane or between different TabPane instances.
 To handle tab drag-and-drop events, see the `TabEvent` class.

-Below is an example configuration for two `TabPane`s: source and target.
+Below is an example configuration for two `TabPane`s – source and target.
 If the drag-and-drop operation occurs within the same TabPane, apply both source and target settings to the same instance:

 1. Set a shared context for all TabPane instances involved in the operation: